Pavan4256/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-It consists some of my good works in python programming.
+It consists some projects contibute by me